lossanna/RestoreNet/Sonoran-data/data-wrangling-intermediate/README_Sonoran-intermediate-data.md

 ## `Code` vs. `CodeOriginal`
-- `CodeOriginal` refers to the codes originally used in `Master.xlsx`.
-However, in `Master.xlsx`, the column is called `Species_Code`, which I change to `CodeOriginal` when reading in the data.
+- `CodeOriginal` refers to the codes originally used in `Sonoran-Master.xlsx`.
 - `Code` is the code that I assign, which is according to USDA Plants codes, and includes site information for location-dependent species.